Mountaineer Hotel

 The Mountaineer Hotel is an historic hotel located in Williamson, West Virginia, USA.
 Situated at the corner of East Second Avenue and Court Street with the main entrance located on East Second Avenue, the one hundred sixteen room hotel is in the center of the downtown commercial district.

 The Classical Revival building was built in 1925 and added to the U.S. National Register of Historic Places on March 21, 1997.

 History

 Construction

 In 1923, in response to the rapid population and business growth in Williamson, the Williamson Chamber of Commerce sponsored an executive committee to raise funds for a new local hotel.
 Shares of stock for a new hotel were sold to 1,400 stockholders, who were mostly local residents, and $493,000 was raised.
 Four lots were purchased for $90,000 in the central commercial district and, in 1925, the community hotel was constructed.
-The Charleston, West Virginia, architectural firm of Meanor and Handloser designed the building, and the construction of the hotel was done by Payne Construction of Ashland, Kentucky, at a final cost of $600,000.
+The Charleston, West Virginia, architectural firm of Meanor & Handloser designed the building, and the construction of the hotel was done by Payne Construction of Ashland, Kentucky, at a final cost of $600,000.
 In a naming contest held by the Chamber of Commerce, the name "Mountaineer Hotel" was chosen with a $100 prize going to the winner.